Now Scheduling Primary Care Appointments Online. Book Now.

 We provide Physical, Occupational and Speech therapy for patients from birth to young adult, and offer free screenings and consultations.

-Our occupational therapist may address many areas, including problems in sensory processing, self-care, self-regulation, balance, coordination, fine motor skills and social skills, all through purposeful play.
+Our occupational therapist may address many areas, including sensory processing and sensory-related picky eating, self-care, self-regulation, balance, coordination, and fine motor skills, all through child-led, play based interventions.

 Our physical therapists use purposeful play to address many areas, including challenges with development, coordination, balance and strength.